-- 1. What happens during a visit to the Emergency Department (new name for A&E), GP or GP out-of-hours (OOH) department. - 2.
-What you need to know following your family member's discharge. - 3.
-Moving forward after your family member returns home.
+- 1. What happens during a visit to the Emergency Department, GP or GP out-of-hours (OOH) department. - 2.
+What you need to know following discharge for your family member/person you care for. - 3.
+Moving forward after your family member/person you care for returns home.